 Simplified vendor management

-If you’re using a modern card provider, you should be able to issue virtual credit cards to your employees in just a few clicks.
+If you’re using a modern card provider, you should be able to issue unlimited virtual cards to your employees in just a few clicks.
 Employees simply make the request, stipulate the money limit, the time limit, and whether they want it to be locked to an exclusive merchant, vendor, or account.

 Issue as many cards as you need to track different online payments and vendors.
 Having vendor payments on virtual cards means you can more easily track vendors being used across your team (avoiding subscription creep) and how much you’re spending per vendor.